-Depth: 8 ft. min.
-Ground floor height: 16 ft. min.
-Setback from curb: 1 ft. min., 2 ft.
+Depth: 8-foot minimum Ground floor height: 16-foot minimum Setback from curb: 1-foot min.; 2-foot max.

-- 1. Galleries shall be combined with the Shopfront frontage type. - Galleries must have consistent depth along a frontage. - 3.
+- 1. Galleries shall be combined with the Shopfront frontage type. - 2.
+Galleries must have consistent depth along a frontage. - 3.
 Ceiling light is encouraged. - 4.
-Galleries may be entirely on private property or may encroach over the sidewalk in the public ROW, subject to approval of an encroachment permit. - Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building to which it is attached. - Columns shall be placed in relation to curbs so as to allow passage around and to allow for passengers of cars to disembark.
+Galleries may be entirely on private property or may encroach over the sidewalk in the public ROW, subject to approval of an encroachment permit. - 5.
+Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building to which it is attached. - 6.
+Columns shall be placed in relation to curbs so as to allow passage around and to allow for passengers of cars to disembark.